lanl/pyHarmonySearch/README.md

 The structure of the code is simple.
 There are three components:

-* harmony_search.py - The Python code which implements the HS algorithm.
+* harmony_search.py - The Python code that implements the HS algorithm.
-* objective_function_interface.py - The "interface" which you need to implement which defines the objective function.
+* objective_function_interface.py - The "interface" that you need to implement that defines the objective function.
 * test_objective_function.py - Example objective function implementation.
 This test objective function maximizes the function `(-(x^2 + (y+1)^2) + 4)`.
 The answer is `4` at the point `(0, -1)`.

 In general, you will make use of this code in three steps: